-Amended Notice of Investigation.
-If, during the course of the investigation, the college decides to investigate sex discrimination allegations against a party that are not included in the original Notice of Investigation, the college will issue an Amended Notice of Investigation to both parties that includes this additional information and complies with the applicable notice requirements set forth above.
+Amended notice of investigation.
+If, during the course of the investigation, the college decides to investigate sex discrimination allegations against a party that are not included in the original notice of investigation, the college will issue an amended notice of investigation to both parties that includes this additional information and complies with the applicable notice requirements set forth above.

-Notice of Meetings and Interview.
+Notice of meetings and interviews.
 In cases involving allegations of sex-based harassment, the college shall provide written notice to parties whose participation is invited or expected of the date, time, location, participants, and purposes of all meetings or proceedings with sufficient time for the party to prepare to participate.